jeffhuang4704/vulasset/asset-pagination.md

 **Reponse**

 ```
+Overall structure

     {
     "data": [{..},{..}],
     "type": "image"
     }

-For type image, the detail field are
+For type image, the detail field in data array are:

     {
       "base_os": "ubuntu:14.04",